epsilon24real/epsilon24real.github.io/README.md

 # Epsilon 24
 ![](background.jpeg)
-<h4> We're building the scientific cloud to simplify your scientific workflows 🚀<br>
+<h4> We're building the scientific cloud to simplify your scientific workflows 🚀<br> </h4>

-Coming soon ... </h4>
+Our goal is to simplify various scientific workflows while improving the latency of the algorithms themselves.

+We're currently building it for workflows in Biology, Physics and Chemistry 🛠

 <br>
 <br>